tsamardzic/nlp_intro/README.md

 ### Large language models (LLMs)

 - general encoders
-- all MLM
+- all MLM (or a similar)
-- big debated regarding the knowledge representation in LLMs
+- still open question to what degree they model human linguistic competence

 &nbsp;

 ### Statistical vs. neural

 - statistical still used in practice for ASR: fast and well understood
-- neural models are used for other text generation tasks: machine translation, summarisation, robot-writers e
+- neural models are used for other text generation tasks: machine translation, summarisation, robot-writers